ayoul3/asm-webhook/README.md

 ```

 ## Install
-Default values work just fine if you want to test on minikube.
+Most default values work just fine if you want to test on minikube.

-On an EKS cluster change at least the roleArn in `./chart/values.yaml` to point to an IAM role capable of pulling ECR images:
+On an EKS cluster change at least the roleArn in `./chart/values.yaml` to point to an IAM role **capable of pulling ECR images**:
 ```yaml
 serviceAccountName: webhook
 roleArn: "arn:aws:iam::1111111111111:role/webhook"